leszek-labuda/leszek-labuda/README.md

 💞️ I intend to cooperate on interesting projects.

-📫 How to reach me ... just send me a message.
+📫 How to reach me ...

 <!---
 leszek-labuda/leszek-labuda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.